 For example, if a drunk driver hits another driver and caused significant injuries and damages, those damages relate to the truck driver’s injuries, so any compensation recovered would be tax-exempt.
 However, if the struck driver received punitive damages due to the drunk driver’s illegal and egregious actions, those punitive damages are taxable.

 Exceptions to the Tax-Exempt Rule for Personal Injury Settlements

-For example, a plaintiff files a lawsuit on January 1, 2019 but the case does not reach a conclusion until January 1, 2021.
+For example, a plaintiff files a lawsuit on January 1, 2019, but the case does not reach a conclusion until January 1, 2021.
 The defendant appeals the decision and ties up the court system for another year before meeting with a denial on his or her appeal on January 1, 2022.
 The court upholds that the defendant must honor the judgment, but the defendant does not start paying until January 1, 2023.
-In this situation, the judgment went into effect on January 1, 2021 and remained in limbo for an addition two years until associated proceedings concluded.
-The judgment accrues interest in this time, and the interest earned on a judgment qualifies as taxable income.
+In this situation, the judgment went into effect on January 1, 2021, and remained in limbo for an additional two years until associated proceedings concluded.
+The judgment accrues interest at this time, and the interest earned on a judgment qualifies as taxable income.
 Interest accrues from the time a claimant files suit until the defendant starts paying the judgment amount.

 Minimizing Your Tax Obligation From a Personal Injury Settlement

 It is possible for a personal injury case to involve several claims.
 For example, a plaintiff may file a lawsuit for a breach of contract as well as a personal injury.
 Unless the breach of contract directly led to the personal injury, only the compensation from the personal injury-related damages qualifies for tax exemption.
 If the breach of contract and not the physical injury form the basis of the plaintiff’s lawsuit, the resulting damages would qualify for taxation.
 If you intend to file several related claims against a defendant, it is essential to ensure your claim accurately reflects your claimed damages.